JsonObjectCompact¶

 handles_[token & 0x3FFFFFFF] // Extremely fast, ~2-3 CPU cycles

-Thread-safe: Handle manager uses std::recursive_mutex
+Thread-safe: Handle manager uses std::recursive_mutex for safe concurrent handle operations.

 Memory stable: Indices never change once allocated - freed indices go to a min-heap freelist for reuse.